lubieowoce/repro-after-middleware-issues/README.md

 This repro has two components:

 1. The Next.js app -- it needs to trigger side effects in `waitUntil`/`after`.
 We observe those using
 2. The pinger -- an instance of `pinger.mjs` running somewhere accessible publicly (because the Next.js app needs to send requests to it).
-Note that this is stateful - it keeps a list of recent requests in memory.
+It keeps a list of recent requests (pings) in memory.
+We use these logs as a way to track if something like an `after` executed.

 ### Running the repro